In HitFilm, animation refers to anything that changes over time, not just to movement. Animation is achieved using keyframes.

-Every time you change a layer property a keyframe is placed on the timeline at the playhead position.
+Every time you change a setting in HitFilm, a keyframe is placed on the timeline at the playhead position.
 Keyframes contain information about the changes you make.

 HitFilm automatically interpolates from one keyframe value to the next.
 This means that you don't need to animate every single frame.